oddbjorn/oddbjorn.github.io/_posts/2014-07-11-security-a-wicked-problem.md

 The term was first used by Horst Rittel and Melvin Webber of University of California at Berkeley in [Dilemmas in a General Theory of Planning][rittel] (1973).
 Their context was the challenges of social policies in the late 1960s and early 1970s, and they concluded with the following:

 > The search for scientific bases for confronting problems of social policy is bound to fail, because of the nature of these problems.
-They are &#8220;wicked&#8221; problems, whereas science has developed to deal with &ldquo;tame&rdquo; problems.
+They are "wicked" problems, whereas science has developed to deal with 'tame' problems.
 Policy problems cannot be definitively described.

 > Moreover, in a pluralistic society there is nothing like the undisputable public good; there is no objective definition of equity; policies that respond to social problems cannot be meaningfully correct or false; and it makes no sense to talk about &#8216;optimal solutions&#8217; to social problems unless severe qualifications are imposed first.
 Even worse, there are no &#8220;solutions&#8221; in the sense of definitive and objective answers.

-They defined the following characteristics of a &#8216;wicked problem&#8217;, and I&#8217;ve tried to map each of them against the field of information security below:
+They defined the following characteristics of a "wicked problem", and I've tried to map each of them against the field of information security below:

 <table>
 	<tr>